LaurentInSeattle/Lyt.Avalonia.Translator/README.md

 # Build your own...

 - Clone this repo'
+- => Clone the "Lyt.Framework" repo' side by side
-- => Clone the "Lyt.Avalonia.Framework" repo' side by side
+- => Clone the "Lyt.Avalonia" repo' side by side
-- Open solution in Visual Studio and build.
+- Open the solution in Visual Studio and build.

-Tested with VS 2022 and Avalonia 11.3.0.
+Tested with VS 2022 and Avalonia 11.3.1.
 Should likely work with Rider, but not tested.